guomics-lab/DDA-BERT/software/README.md

 ```

 ## Hardware Requirements:
-•	Operating System: Supports both Windows and Linux operating systems.
+•	Operating System: Compatible with Linux-based operating systems.

-•	Processor: A dual-core processor is recommended, but it can run on a single-core processor.
+•	Processor: A dual-core processor is recommended; the platform can also run on a single-core processor.

-•	Memory: 40GB or more is recommended.
-If the mass spectrometry files or library files to be identified are large, it is advised to use more memory.

-•	Storage: At least 100GB of available hard disk space is recommended.
+•	Memory: At least 40 GB of RAM is recommended.
+Higher memory configurations are advised for processing large-scale mass spectrometry or FASTA datasets.

-•	Graphics Card: A 40GB NVIDIA GPU with CUDA support or a V100 32GB GPU is recommended.
+•	Graphics Processing Unit (GPU): An NVIDIA GPU that supports bfloat16 (bf16) precision inference is required.
+CUDA support is necessary, and a minimum of 20GB GPU memory is recommended.

 ## License
 This software is licensed under a custom license that allows academic use but prohibits commercial use.
 For more details, see the LICENSE file.